Micky373/bookstore/README.md

 ## Book Store App

 > This is a bookstore website published with react and redux.
 It has display list of books, add books and also remove books functionalities.
+All the books are stored on an API.
+All the adding, removing and getting the book list actions are done by usign the REST API.

 ## Screenshot